-Investment in land protection within the dryland areas of the North Central CMA region is a priority consistent with the discussion above.
+Investment in land protection within the dryland areas of the North Central region is a priority consistent with the discussion above.
 The following issues and principles will be used to set future priorities for land and soils:

 - Regional dispersed asset: Soil is dispersed natural capital common to large areas of land.
 Accordingly, soil protection programs must encourage the adoption of sustainable practices at sub-regional (still quite large) scales. - Community-based: Investment strategies must be communitybased and tailored to local biophysical conditions and social domains if they are to be successful.
 The opportunity to work with cohesive communities that display a strong preparedness to work together is an important consideration. - Food security: Areas of land that contribute most strongly to future food security needs and the delivery of ecosystems services are an important consideration.
-In this regard the focus is largely on the important mixed cropping and grazing lands of the northern foothills, Riverine Plains and the Mallee Plains of the north west.

-- Ecosystem services: Soils provide a wide range services beyond the production of food.
+In this regard the focus is largely on the important mixed cropping and grazing lands of the northern foothills, Riverine Plains and the Mallee Plains of the north west. - Ecosystem services: Soils provide a wide range of services beyond the production of food.
 Soils and the plants they support may act together to prevent sediment loss to streams and river systems, mitigate the mobility of toxic substances, prevent soil erosion, reduce flooding and so on.
-Consequently, there are many instances where the protection of specific high value local environmental assets will call for local soil protection and land management strategies in surrounding lands. - Threat: Investment programs should consider the potential damage to the resource base that may occur into the future through the continued exposure of soils to traditional land uses, increased climatic variability and production pressures.
+Consequently, there are many instances where the protection of specific high value local environmental assets will call for local soil protection and land management strategies in surrounding lands.

+Threat: Investment programs should consider the potential damage to the resource base that may occur into the future through the continued exposure of soils to traditional land uses, increased climatic variability and production pressures.

 Productive capacity accounts for soil type, climate, land use and the extent of the soil-landscape throughout the region.
-It is a first-pass measure of areas within the North Central CMA region that should be considered high priority in the context of future food security.
+It is a first-pass measure of areas within the North Central region that should be considered high priority in the context of future food security.
 Consideration of these criteria focuses activity on the mixed cropping and grazing lands of the northern foothills, the Riverine Plains and the Mallee Plains in the north west of the region.
+Opportunities for carbon sequestration and increasing soil carbon will need to be considered in setting soil health priorities.